Remortgage

 Standard Remortgage

-A standard remortgage refers to the process of switching your current mortgage deal to a new one, typically with a different lender.
-This is often done to secure a better interest rate, extend or reduce the term of the mortgage, or release equity from the property.
+A standard remortgage involves switching your current mortgage deal to a new one, typically with a different lender.
+This is often done to secure a better interest rate, extend (or reduce) the term of a mortgage, or release equity from the property.

 02